-Professor Timothy Spangler has published an article in The New Yorker on crowdfunding and whether it is good for investors.
+Professor Timothy Spangler published an article in The New Yorker on October 31, 2013 on crowdfunding and whether it is good for investors.

 Russell Korobkin, Richard C. Maxwell Professor of Law, op-ed “Staring Down the Irrational Wing of the GOP,” published on October 4, 2013 in the Los Angeles Times.
 The article examined the underlying negotiation strategies and tactics used by both sides in the government shutdown battle.

 Lowell Milken Institute Advisory Board Member Jim Barrall had a September 18, 2013 op-ed in the Wall St. Journal on SEC rules on CEO pay.
 Mr. Barrall is a partner in the Los Angeles office of law firm Latham & Watkins LLP and is the global co-chair of the firm’s benefits and compensation practice.

 Professor Korobkin was interviewed by Los Angeles news radio station KNX 1070 (CBS affiliate) on the negotiation strategies employed in the government shutdown.